BruSunshine/features_extractor_3Dstep/README.md

 **Comment**

-As we saw above each part is linked to its 3D model, stored as a step file, and named in a way similar to the pdf 2D drawing.
+Each part is linked to its 3D model, stored as a step file, and named in a way similar to the pdf 2D drawing.
 The step files can be opened with a text editor or with CAD software.

 Preprocessing of step files aims at generating a dataframe of features for each step file.
 We made the choice to use an open source CAD software called FreeCAD with a good integration of pythons macros and a good community of users.
 This software can be operated with or without GUI from a jupyter notebook and we found it usefull for extracting the topological features from the step file.

 FreeCAD library is used to extract the features.
 FreeCAD GUI is used in combination to the FreeCAD App to help visual cross-checking when needed.

 List of features extracted which we expect having impact on the part complexity and finally on the part costs:

 Solids
  - Number of solids